hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 this case, `escape`)

 If you get stuck inside a keymap, you can use `hyprctl dispatch submap reset` to go back.
 If you do not have a terminal open, tough luck buddy.
-I warned you.
+You have been warned.

 You can also set the same keybind to perform multiple actions, such as resize and close the submap, like so: